 - Date and place of birth

 Currently enrolled students may withhold disclosure of “Directory Information” in whole or in part by notifying the Registrar in writing within two weeks after the first day of classes for each term.
-Forms for this purpose are available in the Office of the Provost and Dean.
 The absence of such a prior written request from any student to withhold all or any category of “Directory Information” permits disclosure in the College’s discretion.

 Students may have copies made at their expense of their Bennington-generated records with certain exceptions, e.g., a copy of the academic record for which a financial “hold” exists, or a transcript of an original or source document that exists elsewhere.

 Students may not inspect or review the following as provided by FERPA: financial information submitted by their parents; confidential letters and recommendations associated with admission, employment, job placement, or honors, to which they have waived their rights of inspection and review; or education records containing information about more than one student, in which case the College will permit access only to the part of the record that pertains to the inquiring student.
 The College is not required to permit students to inspect and review confidential letters and recommendations placed in their files prior to January 1, 1975, provided those letters were collected under established policies of confidentiality and were used only for the purposes for which they were collected.
 In addition, “education records” do not include records of instructional, administrative, and educational personnel that are in the sole possession of the maker thereof and are not accessible or revealed to any individual except a temporary substitute, records of campus safety, health records, employment records, or alumni records.
 Health records, however, may be reviewed by physicians of the student’s choosing.